xyndroid/coverage/README.md

 Dr. Tingting Yu, professor at University of Kentucky and Dr. Lu Xiao, professor at Stevens Institude of Technology.

-1. The configuration of Clover for a Maven project is the same for ALL Maven projects.
-Following steps allowed to implement Clover with Maven and generate coverage results.
+## 1. The configuration of Clover for a Maven project is the same for ALL Maven projects.
+Following steps allowed to implement Clover with Maven
+and generate coverage results.

-1.1 Add Clover open souce plugin under &lt;build&gt; &lt;pluginManagement&gt; &lt;plugins&gt;
+#### 1.1 Add Clover open souce plugin under &lt;build&gt; &lt;pluginManagement&gt; &lt;plugins&gt;

-&lt;build&gt;
+`&lt;build&gt;
     ...
     &lt;pluginManagement&gt;
         ...